Nintendo NES Elite Information

 Unfortunately, the randomly generated system descriptions were not included, due to the fact that coherent sentences could not be constructed by an algorithm in the same way they could in English.

-The game was also produced in other langauges, such as Italian, including the manual which accompanied the game.
+The game was also produced in other languages, such as Italian, including the manual which accompanied the game.